 Applicability: HIPAA applies to any healthcare organization that collects, stores, or processes protected health information (PHI).
 These “covered entities” include hospitals, medical providers, and insurance companies.
 Business associates of these covered entities must also comply with HIPAA.

-Purpose: Its purpose is to assure that cloud service providers have implemented strong cybersecurity controls to protect government data from data breaches.
+Purpose: FedRAMP’s purpose is to assure that cloud service providers have implemented strong cybersecurity controls to protect government data from data breaches.

-Applicability: Cloud providers looking to sell their products to U.S. government agencies must achieve FedRAMP authorization.
+Applicability: Cloud providers seeking to sell their products to U.S. government agencies must obtain FedRAMP authorization.

 The PCI DSS framework outlines 12 requirements to protect credit card data and cardholders.

 Purpose: PCI DSS aims to protect cardholders’ identities by protecting their card data.
-To this end, it specifies both operational and technical controls that organizations must implement to achieve compliance.
+To this end, it specifies operational and technical controls organizations must implement to achieve compliance.

 The Sarbanes-Oxley Act (SOX) and COSO